Last updated on April 12th, 2023 at 11:17 pm

 It’s strenuous but doable by most climbers who had some experience, as long as the weather cooperates.
 You’ll want a guide or tour to complete this trek, which often starts from the city of Marrakech.

 If you want something a little tamer, you can make a goal of simply reaching the Kasbah du Toubkal.
 It’s reachable by jeep, then a small trek to the property.
-They also have a few day and overnight hikes that start from the kasbah and are easier then a full trek.
+They also have a few day and overnight hikes that start from the kasbah and are easier than a full trek.
 You can indulge in their hammam treatment rooms, amazing tagine cuisine, and mountainside yoga classes to celebrate the climb.

 Written By Eileen from Pure Wander